 What are the rules about pets in strata apartments?

-State to state, the rules vary about pets in community-living properties like apartments and townhouses.
-In Victoria, for example, tenants have the right to keep a pet (and can’t be denied a lease because they own a pet), and this can only be refused by Victoria Civil and Administrative Tribunal (VCAT) order.
+From state to state, pet rules vary across community-living properties like apartments and townhouses.
+In Victoria, for example, tenants have the right to keep a pet and cannot be denied a lease on these terms.
+Landlords can only refuse this by obtaining an order from the Victoria Civil and Administrative Tribunal (VCAT).
 In New South Wales, the default is no longer to ban pets (as it was prior to a 2015 law change), but instead allow pets after you obtain written approval from the strata committee, which can’t be unreasonably refused.

-Even if your building is pet-friendly, prior to bringing a pet into your strata property you’ll need to send a written request to the committee seeking permission.
+Even if your building is pet-friendly, before bringing a pet into your strata property, you’ll need to send a written request to the committee seeking permission.

-- A description of your pet, including his or her size, age, appearance and breed
+- A description of your pet, including their size, age, appearance and breed.

-- Records of keeping your pet previously in a strata or other residence, including references from your former landlords or neighbours that specifically mention the behaviour of your pet
+- Records of keeping your pet previously in strata or other residences, including references from your former landlords or neighbours that specifically mention the behaviour of your pet.

-If you are in a rental property, under the current legislation the owner of the property is allowed to exercise their discretion on whether or not a pet is permitted by tenants in their individual apartment or unit.
-When seeking committee approval, a tenant’s application to have a pet should be submitted to them by the owner of the lot, not the tenant themselves.
+If you are in a rental property, under the current legislation, the property owner can exercise their discretion on whether or not a pet is permitted.
+When seeking approval for a pet, the property owner is responsible for submitting the pet application to the committee.

-It also pays to note that under the Hearing and Assistance Dogs Act 2009, any person who relies on a guide, hearing or assistance dog (and who has the right to be on a lot included in a community titles scheme, or on the common property) has the right to be accompanied their service dog, regardless of a strata committee’s by-laws on pets.
+If you rely on a guide, hearing or assistance dog, it also pays to note your rights under the Hearing and Assistance Dogs Act 2009.
+Anyone authorised to be on common property or a lot included in a community titles scheme has the right to be accompanied by their service dog regardless of any strata committee’s by-laws regarding pets.

-If you’d like to find out more on pets and strata, download our FREE strata and pets guide.
-Or for a consultation to review your by-laws by our Kemps Petersons Legal team, click here.
+To learn more about pets and strata, download our FREE strata and pets guide.
+For a consultation to review your by-laws by our Kemps Petersons Legal team, click here.